jonid89/Kolirbi-task/README.md

 ### Changes

-- `GameProgress` saves and loads Game Progress
+- `GameProgress` saves and loads Game Progress.
-- Area Models and Worker controllers have a Method to handle the Level change
+- Area Models and Worker controllers have a Method to handle the Level change when mineswitching.
-- `HudButtonController` handles the UI buttons animations
+- `HudButtonController` handles the UI buttons animations.
-- `MineSwitchController` Handles the Mine election panel.
+- `MineSwitchController` Handles the Mine selection panel.

 ## Expandability